makeplayhappy/Unity-Trello/README.md

 License
 ---
 This repository is based on [Trello-Cards-Unity](https://github.com/bfollington/Trello-Cards-Unity) by [bfollington](https://github.com/bfollington).<br>
+and [Unity-Trello](https://github.com/AdamCarballo/Unity-Trello) by Adam Carballo
-Even though the code has been improved and has added features over the original source, all the files that come from the original repository (*stated on the header comment on each file*) remain under the original author license.<br><br>
+Even though the code has been improved and has added features over the original sources, all the files that come from the original repository (*stated on the header comment on each file*) remain under the original author license.<br><br>
 This repository also uses `MiniJSON.cs` whose license is stated on the header comment inside the file.

 Any other files remain under the MIT License.

 Install
 ----
-The source code is available directly from the folders, or if you want you can download only the [Unitypackage](https://github.com/AdamCarballo/Unity-Trello/releases) and import from there.

 Before continuing, read the **Key and token Security** section, down below, it's very important to understand the security risks.<br>
 To use this repository, you will need a Trello account (*remember, not your personal account!*) to obtain a Trello API key and a token.